Sh33p-exe/imacros-scripts-niche/README.md

 ``
 * You can use CLICK (X/Y) commands but you can't record it any more.

-That's it

-#### Some Better Ideas
+#### Alternative
-The good [news](https://imacros.net/imacros-firefox-beta-coming-soon/) is there is an upcoming version for firefox quantum from iMacros developers matter of time.

-Also without coding as alternative if you want the latest version just get the full iMacros version however it's not free and paid only works on Windows OS
+Wwithout coding as alternative if you want the latest version just get the full iMacros version however it's not free and paid only works on Windows OS

 https://imacros.net/download/